Improving the flow and care of patients

 How can I prepare to be discharged from hospital?

-Make a list of any questions you have for your care team.
-Request that they are answered before you leave the hospital.
+Make a list of any questions you have for your care team and request answers to these questions before you leave the hospital.
 If English is not your first language, you can ask for language interpreter assistance.
 You may also ask a family member or friend to be present during the discharge process.

 If you are going home, you may need to arrange a ride home from the hospital.
 You also may need to arrange for extra help at home or have a family member/friend stay with you.